Beryl-Jingxin/PyExoCross/docs/source/filters.md

 `v1[1,1;2,2]` means you want quantum number label v1 and you want when v1' = 1, v1" = 1; when v1' = 2, v1" = 2. \
 `v1[1,;,0;5,5]  v2[]` means you want quantum number labels v1 and v2.
 For v1, you want all lines with v1' = 1 , all lines with v1" = 0 and the lines with v1' = 5 and at the same time v1" = 5.
 Meanwhile, you want all lines for v2.

-* The definition file `.def`, `.def.json`, or `.adef.json` of ExoMol database format (available at [exomol.com](https://www.exomol.com/)) provides the labels and formats of the quantum numbers for each species for reference.
+* The definition file `.def`, `.def.json`, or `.adef.json` of ExoMol and ExoAtom database format provides the labels and formats of the quantum numbers for each species for reference.
+* ExoMolHR database provides the quantum number labels and formats table at [link](https://www.exomol.com/exomolhr/qn/).
 * HITRAN2020 supplementary material ([link](https://hitran.org/media/refs/HITRAN_QN_formats.pdf)) provides the notation and format for quanta identifications for reference.

 ***Note***